 - Total number of pallets

-LTL Shipping Prices and Freight Classification
+LTL Rates and Freight Classification

 Dimensions: Since LTL shipments are moved with multiple other orders, pricing is partially based on how much space the freight takes up.
 It’s imperative that proper dimensions are provided on a bill of lading.
 LTL carriers have laser technologies available that can determine exact measurements.
 Inaccurate or incomplete information will not go undetected.
 Instead, it will only cause extra work for a carrier which will be charged back to the shipper as a fee.